mathwhiz1212/proxmox-notes/network-configuration.md

 Red Hat docs: https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/configuring-network-bonding_configuring-and-managing-networking#upstream-switch-configuration-depending-on-the-bonding-modes_configuring-network-bonding alb vs tlb: https://serverfault.com/a/739550
 Ubuntu config in case you want to bond interface on a non-Proxmox system: https://www.server-world.info/en/note?os=Ubuntu_22.04&p=bonding

+# Troubleshooting network interfaces.

+`reboot` of the node is your friend.

+`ip a` lets you see all the network interfaces and their status `LOWER_UP` is what you want for interfaces that are plugged in and/or virtual interfaces that are supposed to be in use.

+`ping -I mgmt [IP]` allows you to ping an IP address using the `mgmt` interface specifically.

+`ifup [Interface Name]` brings an interface up (assuming a valid configuration exists).
+This does not persist after a reboot.

+`ifdown [Interface Name]` brings the interface down.
+This does not persist after a reboot.

+`ifreload -a` reloads all `auto` interfaces.

+`ifreload -c` reloads all currently UP interfaces.

+Adding the `-u` flag to `ifreload` commands forces the use of the current `/etc/network/interfaces` file instead of the saved state.

 # 1 physical NIC with 2 interfaces (not the sensible VNet/VLAN way, but on the node itself)
 If you want to have 2 IP addresses on the same physical network interface on your Proxmox nodes, it is considered suboptimal, but there is a way to do it.